Frequently asked questions about Azure IaaS VM disks and managed and unmanaged premium disks

 Yes, all disk types support single instance VM SLA.

 Azure shared disks

 Is the shared disks feature supported for unmanaged disks or page blobs?

-No, it is only supported for premium SSD managed disks.
+No, it is only supported for ultra disks and premium SSD managed disks.

 What regions support shared disks?

 Can shared disks be used as an OS disk?

 No, shared disks are only supported for data disks.